Think you know everything there is about tattoos? Well, here’s a quick refresher so you know what tattoos really are, before you get yourself inked.

 The History of Tattoos

 Experiencing tattoo pain dates back to more than 5,000 years ago.
 However, unlike today where artists use state-of-the-art machines to apply ink on one’s skin, early tattoos were done by cutting the skin and then applying charcoal directly into the wound.
-Back then, people never applied numbing cream on their wounds.
+Back then, people never applied numbing cream for tattoos on their wounds.
 Although tattoos are often used as a way to mark criminals and slaves, some tribes use it to indicate the person’s status and accomplishments.
 It can be used as a rite of passage or as a mark to show off how many people a person has killed in his lifetime.
 Different cultures see tattoos in different ways.
 In Japan, it is seen as a form of art due to the intricate designs and the varied colors being used.
 In the US, however, they are mostly being associated with sailors, prisoners and gangsters.
 Today, society’s perception of tattoos has greatly changed.
 It is now being considered as a form of art and self-expression and each mark usually conveys a special meaning to each person.

 Before Getting a Tattoo

 Tattoos may be meaningless to some but it holds a special symbolism for others.
 Before you make your way to the tattoo parlor, make sure that you already have an idea of what body art to get – or you will regret it for the rest of your life.
 You should also keep in mind that even though a lot of people are already getting their own ink, you can still run the risk of getting infected if you are not careful.
 Choose only a reputable tattoo artist and make sure to follow through their aftercare instructions so your wounds heal correctly.